 You’ll find several other avenues you should consider if foreclosure seems imminent.

-- Call the mortgage company and ask for a “forbearance” or other program to provide some relief (if your financial issue is temporary).
+- Call the mortgage company and ask for a “forbearance” or other program to provide some temporary relief.

-- The government offers the Making Home Affordable Program (MHA), which was a part of President Obama’s answer to the mortgage crisis.
+- The government offers the Making Home Affordable Program (MHA), which was a part of President Obama’s plan.